Back to Learning Center

 Specialty tag(s): Prenuptial and Postnuptial Agreements

-Chandler Rice Winslow | February 10, 2023
+Chandler Rice Winslow | July 15, 2024

-Some, of course, will even plan the grandest, most romantic gesture of all – a marriage proposal.
+Some, of course, will even plan the grandest, most romantic gesture of all: a marriage proposal.
 For those who make proposals and those who say yes, the holiday will be an annual reminder of the decision to make that pledge to commit to one another forever and ever.

-But, as we all know, even couples with the best intentions to stay together sometimes find themselves, unexpectedly, seeking divorce.
-This is why, soon after the romantic proposal is made and accepted – or even before a marriage proposal is made – it’s a good idea for couples considering marriage to assess the need for a prenuptial agreement.
+But as we all know, even couples with the best intentions to stay together sometimes find themselves unexpectedly seeking divorce.
+This is why soon after the romantic proposal is made and accepted, or even before a marriage proposal is made, it’s a good idea for couples considering marriage to assess the need for a prenuptial agreement.
 Here are a few reasons why a prenup is a good idea.

-The main reason to create a prenuptial agreement is to help couples start their new life together on firm footing.
+A prenuptial agreement can be the foundation for a stronger, happier marriage.
+Creating a prenup helps couples to start their new life together on firm footing.
 Prenuptial agreements provide couples with a secure structure to have crucial conversations about their expectations and goals as a married couple.

 Prenuptial agreements provide engaged couples with a framework for identifying the property they bring into the marriage and ways to preserve and handle the property in the event of death or divorce.